 They buy solved pain.

 If you sound like a hobbyist, you get ignored.
+If you sound like a partner, you get meetings.

-Preparation isn’t about sounding smart.
+Preparation isn’t about sounding impressive.

 It’s about sounding clear.